Preserve, Then Resolve: Many-to-Many Association and Robust Estimation with General-Purpose Visual Features: Introduction

-\textbf{Position of this work.} We investigate zero-shot deployment of DINO models~\cite{oquab2023dinov2,simeoni2025dinov3} for image matching.
-In contrast to global understanding tasks like image retrieval~\cite{keetha2023anyloc} and semantic segmentation~\cite{tang2023emergent,zhang2023tale} where DINO-based zero-shot methods excel, geometric matching of image features is inherently less amenable to competing with supervised models, as it demands both intra- and inter-image reasoning.
+\textbf{Position of this work.} We explore zero-shot image matching based on DINOv3 features~\cite{simeoni2025dinov3}.
+Unlike global understanding tasks such as image retrieval~\cite{keetha2023anyloc} and semantic segmentation~\cite{tang2023emergent,zhang2023tale,cuttano2026insid3}, where DINO-based zero-shot methods excel, geometric feature matching is inherently harder to make competitive with supervised models, as it demands both intra- and inter-image reasoning.
 Our goal, therefore, is not to outperform specialized models on established benchmarks.
-Rather, we aim to identify data association and estimation paradigms that best unlock the potential of DINO features in geometric estimation tasks, and to achieve robust performance on out-of-distribution (OOD) datasets where supervised models generalize poorly.
-With this position in mind, we make four main contributions: \begin{itemize} \item \textbf{Advocating many‑to‑many association}.
-Based on the inherent ambiguity of DINO features in drawing geometric correspondence, we advocate m-to-m association to ensure viability of downstream estimation tasks. \item \textbf{A Unified Probabilistic Formulation}.
+Rather, we aim to identify data association and estimation paradigms that best unlock the potential of DINOv3 for geometric estimation, and to attain robust performance on out-of-distribution~(OOD) datasets where specialized matchers generalize poorly.
+With this position in mind, we make four main contributions: \begin{itemize} \item \textbf{A Unified Probabilistic Formulation}.
 We frame general parameter estimation problems under m-to-m data association as a maximum-likelihood problem, based on two assumptions that extend probabilistic justifications under 1-to-1 matching~\cite{antonante2021outlier}.
-We reveal that the existing method based on \textit{Matching Cardinality Maximization}~(MCM)~\cite{fredriksson2016optimal} is a zeroth-order approximation to the otherwise intractable likelihood calculation. \item \textbf{A fast and accurate robust mechanism.} Grounded in the above probabilistic perspective, we propose a novel robust mechanism, termed \textit{Harmonic Consensus Maximization}~(HCM), which features linear evaluation complexity and provides finer granularity in distinguishing ambiguous hypotheses.
-In our experiments, it consistently outperforms the MCM method in speed and accuracy. \item \textbf{Empirical validation for camera pose estimation}.
-We demonstrate the effectiveness of combining DINO features with m-to-m association and HCM mechanism on camera pose estimation.
-Using only frozen last-layer features from DINOv2/v3 models and a simple mutual K nearest neighbor test, our zero-shot pipeline performs competitively and even better than specialized models like LightGlue~\cite{lindenberger2023lightglue} and MASt3R~\cite{leroy2024grounding} on OOD datasets. \end{itemize}
+We reveal that the existing method based on \textit{Matching Cardinality Maximization}~\eqref{eqn::MCM formulation}~\cite{fredriksson2016optimal} is a zeroth-order approximation to the otherwise intractable likelihood. \item \textbf{A fast, fine-grained robust mechanism.} Grounded in this probabilistic perspective, we propose a novel mechanism, termed \textit{Harmonic Consensus Maximization}~\eqref{eqn::HCM}, which features linear evaluation complexity and provides finer granularity in distinguishing ambiguous hypotheses. \item \textbf{A two-stage LO-RANSAC algorithm}.
+Combining the strengths of HCM and MCM, we devise Algorithm~\ref{alg::m2m_RANSAC} for fast and accurate estimation under m-to-m association. \item \textbf{A robust image-matching pipeline}.
+We identify the best intermediate layer of the DINOv3 model for geometric matching, mitigate inherent positional bias in DINOv3 features, and propose a progressive MKNN test to retain meaningful m-to-m associations.
+Combining these with Algorithm~\ref{alg::m2m_RANSAC}, we obtain a zero-shot image-matching pipeline~(Fig.~\ref{fig::pipeline}) that degrades gracefully under background variation and the RGB--thermal domain gap, staying robust where specialized matchers collapse. \end{itemize}